Stuyk/altv-javascript-guide/src/docs/cookbook/snippet_sha256.md

     var lengthProperty = 'length';
     var i, j; // Used as a counter across the whole file var result = '';
     var words = [];
     var asciiBitLength = ascii[lengthProperty] * 8;

-    //* caching results is optional - remove/add slash from front of this line to toggle
-    // Initial hash value: first 32 bits of the fractional parts of the square roots of the first 8 primes
-    // (we actually calculate the first 64, but extra values are just ignored) var hash = (sha256.h = sha256.h || []);
+    var hash = (sha256.h = sha256.h || []);
-    // Round constants: first 32 bits of the fractional parts of the cube roots of the first 64 primes var k = (sha256.k = sha256.k || []);
+    var k = (sha256.k = sha256.k || []);
     var primeCounter = k[lengthProperty];
-    /*/
-	var hash = [], k = [];
-	var primeCounter = 0;
-	//*/

     var isComposite = {};
     for (var candidate = 2; primeCounter < 64; candidate++) {